-Logs are created by different services like http, ftp, ssh etc. What do we with these logs?
-May be nothing but when the times came it will be important to get detailed information about error, security event etc from log files.
+Logs are created by different services like HTTP, FTP, ssh, etc. What do we with these logs?
+May be nothing but when the times came it will be important to get detailed information about the error, security event etc from log files.
 Logs are created all times and always grows up.
-How can we handle to prevent these logs files to fill our disks.
+How can we handle to prevent these logs files to fill our disks?
 Here came the rotate operation or daemon.
-We can rotate and compress our logs file easily with simple configuration.
-Also information about rotated logs can be emailed to specified recipient.
+We can rotate and compress our logs file easily with a simple configuration.
+Also, information about rotated logs can be emailed to specified recipient.

 Default Configuration File

-Logrotate default configuratioh file resides /etc/logrotate.conf .
+Logrotate default configuration file resides /etc/logrotate.conf .
 Below is default configuration details

 # see "man logrotate" for details